 International IDEA's GSoD Indices provide data for all the independent countries in the world with a population of at least one million people.
 Countries are included in the data set from 1975 or, if the country was not independent in 1975, the year it gained independence (see Step 2).
-The data set does not include semi-sovereign units such as Palestine/Gaza, Palestine West Bank or Somaliland.
+The data set does not include semi-sovereign units such as Somaliland.
 Countries that have been dissolved remain in the data set until they cease to exist.
-Using these inclusion rules, the data set is composed of 158 countries.
+Using these inclusion rules, the data set is composed of 163 countries.
 The only country that has exited the data set is the German Democratic Republic, which was dissolved in 1990 after unification with the Federal Republic of Germany.

-The spatial coverage of the GSoD Indices for the most recent year in the data set (2017) is shown in Figure 2.1.
-A complete list of the 158 countries included in the GSoD Indices data set is provided in Table B.1 (see Annex B).
+The spatial coverage of the GSoD Indices for the most recent year in the data set (2019) is shown in Figure 2.1.
+A complete list of the 163 countries included in the GSoD Indices data set is provided in Table B.1 (see Annex B).